JonathanHourany/eece444-video-card/README.md

-STM32 Development
+EECE 444 Video Card Project
 =================

-This repository provides all the means for setting up the STM32 development environment in linux for the STM32L-Discovery and STM32VL-Discovery boards.
+This repository provides all code from the CSU Chico State EECE 444 class in which a video card is developed in Verilog on a Lattice MachXO CPLD.

 How to get Started